sjgale/rise-challenge/README.md

 Were I to keep going with this, some next steps might be:
 - Improving accessibility through labels, (including aria), and reviewing the keyboard navigation and semantic structure.
 - A couple components could use some additional refactoring as they were getting large.
-- Tieing the persistence to a user ID.
+- Tie the UI persistence to a user ID.
 - Adding some UI or end-to-end tests.

 ### Instructions for local environment